lavaman131/CS585-HW/A2/README.md

 The following are the results of the experiments which I logged in the `./experiments` directory.
 Then I used the `./tools/evaluate.py` script to evaluate the performance of the hand gesture recognition system and logged the results in the `./reports` directory.

 ### Confusion Matrix

 <img src="./reports/confusion_matrix.png" width="50%">

-Along with the program, submit the following information about your graphics program:

-An overall description
-How the graphics respond to different hand shapes and/or gestures Interesting and fun aspects of the graphics display

 ## 🎮 Demo